 There has been quite a bit of debate this last week as regards the provision of toilets on the new tram-trains planned on the South Wales Metro for the services through Pontypridd to Cardiff.
 I thought I’d add to the conversation….
-First let’s look at some facts….
-Today, old pacer and other train stock operate … Continue reading Toilets on Tram-trains?
+(I have also added a note at the end on journey time and stats!) … Continue reading Toilets on Tram-trains?

 In June 2018, after a lengthy and innovative procurement process, Transport for Wales (TfW) awarded the Wales & Borders franchise for 2018-2033 to Keolis Amey.
 Much is promised – not least the South Wales Metro - and across Wales we can expect to see new trains, additional services, upgraded stations and a significant increase in … Continue reading A Metro in North West Wales…?